apache/airflow/docs/executor/inprocess.rst

       dag.clear(reset_dag_runs=True)
       dag.run()

-   By adding this running a DAG file will run a backfill job.
+   When you add those lines, running a DAG file will run a backfill job.

 2. Setup ``AIRFLOW__CORE__EXECUTOR=InProcessExecutor`` in run configuration of your IDE.
 In this step you should also setup all environment variables required by your DAG.

-3. Run the DAG file.
+3. Run / debug the DAG file.

-Additionally ``InProcessExecutor`` can be used in a fail-fast mode that will make DAG to fail after first failed task.
-To enable this option set ``AIRFLOW__DEBUG__FAIL_FAST=True`` or adjust this setting in your ``airflow.cfg``.